Piratux/PixelWalker-Copy-Bot/README.md

 // @ts-nocheck
 ```

-## When block names change in `/listblocks`
+### When block names change in `/listblocks`

+After PixelWalker update, some blocks may change.

-Actions to be done:
+If blocks change, the following needs to be performed:

 - Block names in `EelvlBlocks.ts` need to be updated
-- The following needs to be run
+- The following needs to be run:

 ```
 npm run gen-files